-We all love redecorating and renewing our houses!
-Painting a wall in a different color or perhaps even refreshing an old and deteriorated paint can bring new life to any room.
+We all love redecorating and renewing our houses – painting a wall in a different color or even refreshing old and deteriorated paint can bring new life to any room.

-In order to do this, though, we need to first get rid of the previous coat.
+In order to do this, though, we must first get rid of the previous coat.
 Or perhaps there’s a small mistake we need to fix, like staining tools, floors, and clothes.

 Whatever the case, we need to use a good paint remover to get the job done.

-There is an alternative to such store-bought options: The homemade or DIY paint removers.
+There is an alternative to such store-bought options: Homemade or DIY paint removers.

-In this article, we’ll discuss the seven best recipes for homemade paint removers and, for the less intrepid, what kinds you can actually buy instead without utilizing harmful chemicals.
+In this article, I’ll discuss the seven best recipes for homemade paint removers and, for the less intrepid, what kinds you can actually buy instead without utilizing harmful chemicals.

 So without any delay, let’s get in…